ilic5000/pabkvizgenerator/README.md

 ## Optimization ideas
 * In Slagalica if not all 10 questions are found, maybe rollback to the start of the game and then process it again but this time with lower fps
-*
+* Contour/shape recognition can maybe be achieved by using smart thresholds, but it will require a lot of testing and figuring out what setting works the best

 ## Future Roadmap

 * Handle 480p Slagalica 2014-2018 period
 * Do something with the data?
-* Slagalica algo can be modified to obtain texts from other games as well (Asocijacije, Spojnice, Slagalica)
+* Slagalica algo can be modified to obtain texts from other games as well ("Asocijacije", "Spojnice", "Slagalica" etc.)

 ## Known problems
 * If there are both Latin and Cyrillic text in the questions/answers, sometimes tesseract can return really bad results (EasyOCR is, it seems, better at this)